allegroai/clearml-docs/docs/guides/set_offline.md

 ClearML Task: Offline session stored in /home/user/.clearml/cache/offline/b786845decb14eecadf2be24affc7418.zip
 ```

+All the information captured by the Task is saved locally.
+Once the task script finishes execution, it's zipped.
+The
+session's zip folder's default location is `~/.clearml/cache/offline/<task_id>.zip`.

 ## Uploading local session

 In order to upload to the ClearML Server the local execution data that the Task captured offline, use the